Hitman007IN/a-complete-cluster/README.md

 # Create Jenkins Pipeline

-Step 1 :-
-- kubectl create namespace microservices
-- kubectl create clusterrolebinding default-service --clusterrole=cluster-admin --serviceaccount=default:default

-Step2 2 :-  Add your service account credentials
+Step 1 :-  Add your service account credentials

 - First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository